silbue98/PRO1000-V24/Milestone 2/Source Code/README.md

 Introduced a more subtle and nuanced color palette to ensure visual contrast and accessibility.

 ### HTML/CSS
-Plans to integrate these color adjustments are underway to align with the improved Figma prototype.
+Plans to test these color adjustments are underway to align with the Figma prototype.

 ## Navigation and Layout